One of the most striking physical features of hermit crabs is their eyes.

 Can Hermit Crabs See in the Dark?

-As hermit crabs are nocturnal, they have evolved to enjoy superior night vision.
-Hermit crabs are at their happiest in dim lighting.
-This is due to sensitivity to light, as we will discuss shortly.
-Hermit crabs need little illumination to see.
+As hermit crabs are nocturnal, they evolved to have superior night vision.
+Hermit crabs are happiest in dim lighting due to their sensitivity to light; they need little illumination to see.

-All of this ignores the fact that hermit crabs are also far from reliant on vision anyway.
-As we have mentioned, hermit crabs trust their antennae with information more than their eyes.
-In the darkness, these animals are more than happy to feel their way around.
+This ignores that hermit crabs aren’t reliant on their vision anyway.
+As mentioned, hermit crabs trust their antennae with information far more than their eyes.

 What Colors Do Hermit Crabs See?

-Hermit crabs are not colorblind.
-Red, green and blue all garnered a reaction from hermit crabs.
-Most notably, blue objects provoked a startle response that led to hiding.
+Hermit crabs aren’t colorblind, as red, green, and blue all garnered a reaction from hermit crabs.
+Most notably, blue objects provoked a startled response, leading to hermit crabs hiding.

 Is My Hermit Crab Going Blind?

-It can be common to find hermit crabs with a glazed, cloudy look in their eyes.
-This does not mean the hermit crabs have cataracts or glaucoma.
-This is a common physical symptom in hermit crabs that are preparing to molt.
+It can be common to find hermit crabs with a glazed, cloudy look in their eyes, which is a common physical symptom in hermit crabs preparing to molt.

-This dullness in the eyes is often the first sign of molting.
-It will typically be accompanied by the following behaviors:
+This dullness in the eyes is often the first sign of molting, which will be accompanied by:

-The lenses of hermit crab eyes undergo renewal during molting.
-When the process is complete, the hermit crab will once again be bright-eyed and attentive to its surroundings.
-Just ensure that the hermit crab is left alone to complete a molt appropriately.
+The lenses of hermit crabs’ eyes undergo renewal during molting.
+When the process is complete, the hermit crab will be bright-eyed and attentive to its surroundings.

 Maintaining Healthy Eyes in Hermit Crabs

-- Ensure a habitat is humid and the temperature is comfortable
+- Ensure the tank is humid and the temperature is comfortable.

-- Spot clean a habitat daily and periodically deep clean it
+- Spot clean the tank daily and deep clean it every few months.

-The substrate of a hermit crab tank can get messy.
-It will be filled with discarded waste, uneaten food, and even small insects.
+The substrate of a hermit crab tank can get filled with discarded waste, uneaten food, and even small insects.
 Any of these can irritate the eyes of hermit crabs.

 Mites, in particular, are a concern.
-As per the Journal of Experimental Marine Biology and Ecology, countless species of parasites attach to hermit crabs.
-The eyes are a popular location for such pests.
+As per the Journal of Experimental Marine Biology and Ecology, countless species of parasites attach to hermit crabs, especially the eyes.

-If mites start to cause significant irritation, hermit crabs consider severing eyestalks preferable to living with an infestation.
+If mites start to irritate, hermit crabs consider that severing their eyestalks is preferable to living with an infestation.
 This can be avoided by keeping a habitat sufficiently sanitary.